icicle-lang/icicle-ambiata/README.md

    a single pass, that is, no data point may be examined more that once;
- - Use a first class notion of time - one should be able to query any entity's state and features at any time (this is important for preventing label leakage for instance);
+ - Use a first class notion of time - one should be able to query any entity's state and features at any time (this is important for preventing label leakage for instance); and
  - Use query fusion and high level optimisations to achieve great performance.